 Gabriel Diamond, FilmmakerGabriel Diamond, with permission

 Gabriel Diamond’s short film, Strangers in Boxes, brought a big smile to my face.
-Twenty-three strangers—mostly social activists—are talking on Zoom about what they miss during the height of lock-down during the COVID pandemic, using their cell phones to show the others their families, their children in the kitchen, and—of course, the work they were doing in the field.
+Twenty-three strangers—mostly social activists—erre talking on Zoom about what they miss during the height of lock-down during the COVID pandemic, using their cell phones to show each other their families, their children in the kitchen, and—of course, the work they were doing in the field.
 The Zoom experience was facilitated and directed by Gabriel Diamond and produced by the Skoll Foundation.

 The message?
 We are not in this alone and connection can happen.
 Strangers can connect with each other in surprisingly profound ways, despite being from different countries and living very different lives.
 Strangers in Boxes is a life-affirming testament to how the power of human connection can transcend language, distance, a global pandemic, and the limitations of technology, and how people anywhere can be united by their common urge to create a better world.

-The film won First Place Sheltering Award in My HERO’s 2021 International Film Festival and won best short doc at the Amelia Island Film Festival.
+The film won First Place Sheltering Award in My HERO’s 2021 International Film Festival and won best short documentary at the Amelia Island Film Festival.

-Another really important film that Diamond submitted to MY HERO Film Fest, The Color of COVID, won 1st Place Social Justice Award.
+Another powerful film that Diamond recently submitted to MY HERO Film Fest, The Color of COVID, won 1st Place Social Justice Award.
 Directed by Diamond, edited by Patrick Barnes, and produced by Phil Collis for the Skoll Foundation, the short film is a visual essay about the disproportionate impacts of COVID-19, set to the words of award-winning spoken word artist, Darius Simpson.

 Diamond told MY HERO, “I lived in a large communal house with eight other people in Berkeley, where Darius Simpson (the poet) was one of my housemates.
 His work inspired me to make this film.”